Kate Gosselin

-Katie Irene Gosselin (née Kreider; born March 28, 1975) is a former television personality.
+Katie Irene "Kate" Gosselin (née Kreider; born March 28, 1975) is a former television personality.
 She appeared on the American reality TV show Jon & Kate Plus 8, in which she and Jon Gosselin were profiled as they raised their atypical family of sextuplets and twins.

 Early life and education

 Katie Irene Kreider was born at Penn State Hershey Medical Center in 1975 to Charlene (née Kolak) and Kenton Kreider, a pastor.
 She is of German, Scottish, and English descent.
 The third of five children, she has three sisters, Kendra, Christen and Clairissa, and one brother, Kevin.
 Kreider completed nursing school at The Reading Hospital and Medical Center.

 Career

 Kreider began her career as a labor and delivery nurse in Wyomissing, Pennsylvania.
 She met Jon Gosselin at a company picnic on October 5, 1997.
 They were married on June 12, 1999.
 Gosselin became pregnant through fertility treatment because polycystic ovary syndrome left her unable to conceive otherwise.
 On October 8, 2000, she gave birth to twin girls, Cara Nicole and Madelyn "Mady" Kate, who were premature at 35 weeks gestation.
 After further treatments, Gosselin became pregnant again and, on May 10, 2004, in Hershey, Pennsylvania, at the Penn State Hershey Medical Center, she gave birth to sextuplets: sons Aaden Jonathan, Collin Thomas, and Joel Kevin; and daughters Alexis Faith, Hannah Joy, and Leah Hope.
 Born at just shy of 30 weeks gestation, the sextuplets were 10 weeks premature, which is common in the multiple births resulting from fertility treatments.
 The early birth required the six infants to be placed on ventilators.